wptechprodigy/weather-app/README.md

 Handlebars is used for building the user interface.

+The app makes use of MapBox GeoCoding features to search for location.
+The location coordinates are then supplied to the OpenWeather API to get the weather forecast for the location.

+MapBox is a great tool and I enjoy using it.

 ## Is it breathing?

 Yes.
 Sure, it is.
 The app has been deployed on Heroku.
 It is accessible [*here*](https://waheedcodes-weather-app.herokuapp.com/).